 So, WordPress on its own is very easy to install, and requires less time to install (5 minutes or less).

-If one has to choose which CMS to use between these two in-comparison, one would have to compare the ease of use and/or beginner/user friendliness of both CMSes to know how easy they are to use respectively.
+If one has to choose which CMS to use between Joomla 4 vs WordPress, one would have to compare the ease-of-use and/or beginner/user friendliness of both CMSes to know how easy they are to use, respectively.

-WordPress requires a simple learning curve than Joomla.
-A beginner can easily get started with WordPress in a little time.
+WordPress requires a little learning curve to get you started.
+A beginner can easily get started with WordPress in a very short time.

 If you are just starting to use WordPress, you’ll have to spend a little of your time to learn how it works, and how to use it.
 Basically, you can learn how to use WordPress in a week, more than, or even less (depends on how much time you spend and how you learn).
 The believe of being able to learn WordPress in a week, more than, or even less is basically because; WordPress is very easy to get started with, and has minimal learning curves.

-Honestly, Joomla is not simple, beginner friendly and easy to use.
+Honestly, Joomla is not simple, beginner-friendly and easy-to-use (compare to WordPress).

-If you are an inexperienced or non-techy person, Joomla may not be the right CMS for you to build a website, basically because it requires a lot of time, and has a very steep learning curve.
+If you are a beginner with short time, then Joomla may not be the right CMS for you to build a website, basically, because it requires a lot of time, and has a very steep learning curve.